 The GP had also been told by a family member that the patient was selling the drugs to children.
 She concluded that a failure to inform the police of these allegations would leave individuals, and children in particular, at serious risk.

 The member explained to the patient that she would be informing the police about the drug selling, providing the minimum information necessary.
 At a second meeting, the patient said he had stopped selling the drugs online.
 The GP established how much medication the patient was actually using and a plan was made to adjust the prescription including the frequency of collection and dose reductions.
 The GP also informed him that his behaviour was detrimental to the ongoing doctor-patient relationship and that a warning letter would follow their meeting.

 The GP was advised by the MDU to carefully document her discussions with the patient, including his confession, the reasons for her decisions and her clinical management plan.

-This guidance was correct at publication 23/04/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 23/04/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.